webplatform/docs/css/properties/cursor/index.md

 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
-|Description=The following examples use the '''cursor''' attribute and the '''cursor''' property to change the cursor as it passes over an object.

-This example uses a call to an embedded (global) style sheet to set the cursor to '''hand''' as the cursor passes over all paragraphs.
+|Description=The following Example shows the standard cursors.
+Just hover over the boxes and you see the cursors.

 		<div style="overflow: hidden;">
 		<h3>General</h3>